Fu Tiegang

-Fu Tiegang (傅铁钢; born 13 April 1953) is a former Chinese politician who spent his entire career in north China's Inner Mongolia Autonomous Region.
+Fu Tiegang (傅铁钢; born 13 April 1953) is a Chinese former politician who spent his entire career in north China's Inner Mongolia Autonomous Region.
 As of October 2019, he was under investigation by China's top anti-corruption agency.
-Previously he served as mayor and party secretary of Tongliao.
+Previously he served as mayor and Chinese Communist Party Committee Secretary of Tongliao.
 He was a delegate to the 11th National People's Congress.

 Biography

 Fu was born in Nehe, Heilongjiang, on 13 April 1953.
 During the Cultural Revolution, he was a worker at a repair factory in Morin Dawa Daur Autonomous Banner.
 After resuming the college entrance examination in 1977, he was admitted to Heilongjiang University, majoring in Chinese language and literature.
-He joined the Communist Party of China (CPC) in January 1977.
+He joined the Chinese Communist Party (CCP) in January 1977.

 After university in February 1980, he served in the Organization Department of Morin Dawa Daur Autonomous Banner for a short while before being assigned to the similar position in Hinggan League in November of that same year.
-He was promoted to be head of the Organization Department of CPC Ulanhot Municipal Committee in November 1984, concurrently holding the deputy party chief position since September 1990.
+He was promoted to be head of the Organization Department of CCP Ulanhot Municipal Committee in November 1984, concurrently holding the deputy party chief position since September 1990.
 In November 1993, he was appointed party secretary of Jalaid Banner, he remained in that position until May 1997, when he was transferred to Jirim League (now Tongliao) and appointed head of the Organization Department.
-He was head of the Organization Department of CPC Hulunbuir Municipal Committee in March 2000, and held that office until March 2003, when he despatched to Ulanqab as deputy party secretary and mayor.
+He was head of the Organization Department of CCP Hulunbuir Municipal Committee in March 2000, and held that office until March 2003, when he despatched to Ulanqab as deputy party secretary and mayor.
 He served as mayor of Tongliao from October 2006 to May 2010, and party secretary, the top political position in the city, from May 2010 to February 2011.
 He retired in December 2016.